zyedidia/micro/README.md

 * Colorscheme support
     * By default, micro comes with 16, 256, and true color themes.
 * True color support (set the `MICRO_TRUECOLOR` environment variable to 1 to enable it)
-* Copy and paste with the system clipboard
+* Copy and paste with the system clipboard (requires xclip/xsel on Linux)
+* Built-in diff gutter
+* Simple autocompletion
 * Small and simple
 * Easily configurable
 * Macros